cyrusliew/blogit/README.md

 Header is taking an expansive amount of space in mobile.

 ### Page needs to scroll to the top in mobile devices
-Navigating between pages keep previous page scroll position, add a custom hook to allow window top position always start at 0 on page load finish.
+Navigating between pages keep previous page scroll position, this can be fixed by adding a custom hook to allow window top position always start at 0 on page load finish.

 ### Improve reachability for buttons in movile devices
 When viewing a content in mobile, it is difficult to reach to the action buttons, consider moving it to a thumb-friendly area to improve reachability.